 Child Recovery Orders in Parramatta

-Binding Child Support Agreements in Parramatta
+Binding Child Support Agreements Parramatta

-Binding Financial Agreements in Parramatta
+Binding Financial Agreements Parramatta

 Property Settlements Lawyers Parramatta

 There are a number of steps to be worked through when it comes time for an ex-couple to fairly divide assets from a relationship.
 Identifying what items should be considered as part of the asset pool from the relationship is the first step.
 This may comprise the family home, investment properties, savings and investment accounts, shares, superannuation, vehicles/vessels, business interests, inheritances, debts and other liabilities.